stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 can see a circle of their feeble glow-torches around me.
 There is a horror about those lights which will keep me awake.

-      Night&mdash;VI, 14
+      Night--VI, 14

   Another full day of searching and still no way out!
 I am beginning to be worried about the water problem, for my canteen went dry at noon.
-In the afternoon there was a burst of rain, and I went back to the central chamber for the helmet which I had left as a marker&mdash;using this as a bowl and getting about two cupfuls of water.
+In the afternoon there was a burst of rain, and I went back to the central chamber for the helmet which I had left as a marker--using this as a bowl and getting about two cupfuls of water.
 I drank most of it, but have put the slight remainder in my canteen.
 Lacol tablets make little headway against real thirst, and I hope there will be more rain in the night.
 I am leaving my helmet bottom up to catch any that falls.
 Food tablets are none too plentiful, but not dangerously low.
 I shall halve my rations from now on.
-The chlorate cubes are my real worry, for even without violent exercise the day&rsquo;s endless tramping burned a dangerous number.
+The chlorate cubes are my real worry, for even without violent exercise the day's endless tramping burned a dangerous number.
 I feel weak from my forced economies in oxygen, and from my constantly mounting thirst.
 When I reduce my food I suppose I shall feel still weaker.

-  There is something damnable&mdash;something uncanny&mdash;about this labyrinth.
+  There is something damnable--something uncanny--about this labyrinth.
 I could swear that I had eliminated certain turns through charting, and yet each new trial belies some assumption I had thought established.
 Never before did I realise how lost we are without visual landmarks.
-A blind man might do better&mdash;but for most of us sight is the king of the senses.
+A blind man might do better--but for most of us sight is the king of the senses.
 The effect of all these fruitless wanderings is one of profound discouragement.
 I can understand how poor Dwight must have felt.
 His corpse is now just a skeleton, and the sificlighs and akmans and farnoth-flies are gone.
 The efjeh-weeds are nipping the leather clothing to pieces,